chunkifydev/cli/README.md

 export CHUNKIFY_TOKEN=sk_project_token
 ```

-If you multiple projects, you can use the `--profile` flag to use a different project token.
+If you have multiple projects that you want to use with the CLI, simply use the `--profile` flag to use a different project token.
 See [CLI Profiles](#cli-profiles) for more details.

 ## Quick Start with Chunkify